blambeau/sbyc/README.md

     (concat (_ "hello "), (? (_ :who)), (times (_ "!"), (_ 3)))

-The tree rewriting engine is inspired from XSLT and allows you to traverse the tree recursively, executing specific rules on each node.
+The tree rewriting/production engine is inspired from XSLT and allows you to traverse the tree recursively, executing specific rules on each node.
 Let analyze two different productions on the foregoing example.

 ### An evaluation production